+^{66.} Cf. CM/Rec(2010)12, § 44.

+^{67.} The Venice Commission considers it appropriate to establish a Judicial Council having decisive influence on decisions on the appointment and career of judges: CDL-AD(2010)004, § 32.

+^{68. &}quot;A substantial element or a majority of the members of the Judicial Council should be elected by the Judiciary itself": CDL-AD(2007)028, § 29.

+^{69.} CDL-AD(2010)038, Amicus Curiae Brief for the Constitutional Court of the "the former Yugoslav Republic of Macedonia" on amending several laws relating to the system of salaries and remunerations of elected and appointed officials.

+Recommendation CM/Rec(2012)11 of the Committee of Ministers to member States on the role of public prosecutors outside the criminal justice system; CDL-AD(2010)040, § 81-83; CDL-AD(2013)025, Joint Opinion on the draft law on the public prosecutor's office of Ukraine, § 16-28.

+- xiii.
+Do the judges systematically follow prosecutors' requests ("prosecutorial bias")? - xiv.
+Are there fair and sufficient salaries for judges? - 74.
 The judiciary should be independent.
 Independence means that the judiciary is free from external pressure, and is not subject to political influence or manipulation, in particular by the executive branch.
 This requirement is an integral part of the fundamental democratic principle of the separation of powers.
-Judges should not be subject to political influence or manipulation.

-The European Court of Human Rights highlights four elements of judicial independence: manner of appointment, term of office, the existence of guarantees against outside pressure - including in budgetary matters - and whether the judiciary appears as independent and impartial.75

-Limited or renewable terms in office will make judges dependent on the authority which appointed them.

-Legislation providing for other possibilities for dismissal may encourage disguised sanctions.
+Judges should not be subject to political influence or manipulation. - 75.
+The European Court of Human Rights highlights four elements of judicial independence: manner of appointment, term of office, the existence of guarantees against outside pressure including in budgetary matters and whether the judiciary appears as independent and impartial.71 - 76.
+Limited or renewable terms in office may make judges dependent on the authority which appointed them or has the power to re-appoint them. - 77.
+Legislation on dismissal may encourage disguised sanctions. - 78.
 Offences leading to disciplinary sanctions and their legal consequences should be set out clearly in law.
-The disciplinary system should fulfil the requirements of procedural fairness by way of a fair hearing and the possibility of appeal(s) (see section II.E.2 below).

-It is important that the appointment and promotion of judges is not based upon political or personal considerations, and the system should be constantly monitored to ensure that this is so.

-Though the non-consensual transfer of judges to another court may in some cases be lawfully applied as a sanction, it could also be used as a kind of a politically-motivated tool under the disguise of a sanction.76 Such transfer is however justified in principle in cases of legitimate institutional reorganisation.

-"[I]t is an appropriate method for guaranteeing the independence of the judiciary that an independent judicial council have decisive influence on decisions on the appointment and career of judges".
-Judicial councils "should have a pluralistic composition with a substantial part, if not the majority, of members being judges."77 That is the most effective way to ensure that decisions concerning the selection and career of judges are independent from the government and administration.78 There may however be other acceptable ways to appoint an independent judiciary.
+The disciplinary system should fulfil the requirements of procedural fairness by way of a fair hearing and the possibility of appeal(s) (see section II.E.2 below). - 79.
+It is important that the appointment and promotion of judges is not based upon political or personal considerations, and the system should be constantly monitored to ensure that this is so. - 80.
+Though the non-consensual transfer of judges to another court may in some cases be lawfully applied as a sanction, it could also be used as a kind of a politically-motivated tool under the disguise of a sanction.72 Such transfer is however justified in principle in cases of legitimate institutional reorganisation. - 81. "[I]t is an appropriate method for guaranteeing the independence of the judiciary that an independent judicial council have decisive influence on decisions on the appointment and career of judges".
+Judicial councils "should have a pluralistic composition with a substantial part, if not the majority, of members being judges."73 That is the most effective way to ensure that decisions concerning the selection and career of judges are independent from the government and administration.74 There may however be other acceptable ways to appoint an independent judiciary.

+^{71.} See in particular ECtHR Campbell and Fell v. the United Kingdom, 28 June 2014, 7819/77 and 7878/77, § 78.

+^{72.} Cf. CDL-AD(2010)004, § 43.